 As part of his original research at Henley Management College during the 1970s, Dr Belbin set up so-called "Apollo teams", composed of those individuals who had achieved the highest scores on a battery of intelligence tests.
 Almost without exception, these teams were the worst performers, owing to competitiveness and negativity within the teams.
 This initial finding spurred Dr. Belbin on to discover which qualities did predicate success – and Team Role theory was the result.

 Personality comes down to the individual – it’s their outlook on the world.
 By its very nature, behaviour is more fluid and interconnected with others, so it lends itself naturally to collation.
 We can aggregate key Team Role information to design and build teams, or map the behavioural preferences of two individuals to examine how well a partnership might work.

-The only way to find out your Belbin Team Role strengths and weaknesses, is to complete the Belbin Self-Perception Inventory (online) and ideally ask for feedback from your work colleagues.
-This generates a Belbin Individual Report which offers in-depth, personalised advice and guidance.
+You can find out your Belbin Team Role strengths and weaknesses by completing the Belbin Self-Perception Inventory online and (ideally) asking for feedback from your work colleagues.
+This generates a Belbin Individual report which offers in-depth, personalised advice and guidance.

 Please complete this form and we will get in touch.

 Before you can analyse your teams, you need to look at each individual's contribution.
 So, the first thing you will need to do is to generate a Belbin Individual report for each member of the team.Find out more

 Whether you're forming a new team, introducing new people to an existing team, or trying to resolve issues within a team, a Belbin Team report can help you to manage it.Discover more